bollu/bollu.github.io/README.md

 and we can thus study only unitary representations (which are much simpler).
 From now on, we assume all representations are unitary.

-#### Representation has same automorphism for the entire conjugacy classe
+#### Representation has same value for the entire conjugacy classe

 Since all representations are unitary, the image of $f(ghg^{-1}) = f(g) f(h) f(g)^{-1}$
 is going to be a change-of-basis of $f(h)$, and thus does not actually change the automorphism given by $f(h)$.
-Hence, representations are the same for an entire conjugacy class .
+Hence, representations are the same for an entire conjugacy class.
+Such functions which are constant on a conjugacy class is called as a _class function_.

 #### Morphism between representations / intertwining